 Jessica Jamroz is an award-winning, multi-disciplinary design practitioner focused on bridging the relationships of architecture with master planning, placemaking, experimental technologies, landscape, and culture.
 The nexus behind numerous high-profile public and controversial projects, she has directed over half a Billion dollars of design and construction during the past ten years, synchronizing productive development of project teams and constituents alike.

 Ms. Jamroz has been working professionally in the fields of Architecture and Planning since 1998.
 In 2004, she joined Frederic Schwartz Architects after winning the international competition for the State of New Jersey’s September 11th Memorial, a design she co-authored with Frederic Schwartz.
-For the following decade, Ms. Jamroz imagined and drove the vision behind most of Schwartz Architects’ high-profile, politically challenging public (and private) projects often involving numerous constituent groups: government agencys, consultants, owner representatives and the general public—work that influences thousands and millions of lives.
+For the following decade, Ms. Jamroz imagined and drove the vision behind most of Frederic Schwartz Architects’ high-profile, politically challenging public (and private) projects, often involving numerous groups: government agencies, consultants, owner representatives, community organizaions and the general public—work that influences generations of lives.
 Her work has been recognized by more than 25 American and International Awards of Excellence in the fields of Architecture, Engineering, Planning, Construction, the Arts, and Religion.

 In July of 2014, after the passing of Frederic Schwartz, Ms. Jamroz founded her own architecture and planning firm.
 And in 2016, Ms. Jamroz founded Modern Operations LLC—an Owner Representation firm offering C-level consulting for large scale, high-profile, iconic cultural institutions and public spaces including design and construction, museum operations, strategic planning, and management with a commitment to functional, cost-effective design excellence.